> Program Overview

 So, what does the term “100-year flood” actually means and how does it affect property and flood insurance coverage?
 The 100-year flood zone is a designated area that has a 1-in-100 chance (or 1% chance) of flooding in any given year.
 This also means it can flood more than once within a 100-year period and can even flood more than once in the same year.
 The 100-year flood is synonymous with several other terms, including Base Flood, 1% Annual Chance Flood, High Risk Flood Zone and Special Flood Hazard Area (SFHA).
 The 100 year-flood zone is any zone containing the letters “A” or “V.” When your structure is within one of these 100-year flood zones, flood insurance is REQUIRED by FEMA.

 Structures and/or properties located in any part of a Special Flood Hazard Area (high-risk flood zone) have a 26% chance of flooding during the life of a standard 30-year mortgage.
-Never underestimate your true risk! and remember, flood risk CAN and DOES change over time.
+Never underestimate your true risk!
+And remember, flood risk CAN and DOES change over time.
 In fact, FEMA is constantly updating maps all over the country.
 When new maps are issued, your risk may have changed, along with your flood insurance requirements.

 Protect Yourself.
 Consider flood insurance if you are close to a Special Flood Hazard Area.
 Do not ignore flood insurance, even if you are far from a high-hazard flood zone.
 FEMA statistics state that 25-30% of all flood insurance claims are paid in moderate-low risk areas.